Welfare FAQ

 • What if I have a Visual Impairment?

-If you have a visual impairment, please contact your local opticians or the Welfare Service.
-We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as larger font lecture notes, reasonable adjustments, a hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+If you have a visual impairment, please contact the Welfare Service we are located on the 1st Floor.
+We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as larger font lecture notes, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA while you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • RNIB